realityforge/planet_quake/docs/client.md

 ![F1](../docs/rml.png?raw=true)

-### USE_CURSOR_SPY
-spy on the cursors position for absolute mouse control

 ### USE_DRAGDROP
-allow files like pk3s to be dragged into the client for easy loading
+Allow files like pk3s to be dragged into the client for easy loading.

 ### USE_PRINT_CONSOLE
-use pre-compile templates to filter annoying debug messages
+Use pre-compile templates to filter annoying debug messages.
+TODO: more documentation here

 ### USE_NO_CONSOLE
-remove console drop down in game functionality altogether
+Remove console drop down in game functionality altogether.

 ### USE_PERSIST_CONSOLE
 Persist console messages between games and also between launches

 ### USE_LIVE_RELOAD
-automatically reload game when the QVM changes from a new compile
+Automatically reload game when the QVM changes from a new compile, or restart the process when the engine is recompiled from a code change, or reload the map when the .map file is saved.

 ### USE_DIDYOUMEAN
-show did you mean? results for map names, cvars, command names, etc
+Show "Did you mean?" results for mis-typed map names, cvars, command names, etc.

 ### BUILD_CLIENT_SLIM
 Slim client without extra file formats or server, only for connecting to games or rendering demos.